 Exchange traded funds also provide benefits as investing in stocks.
 As an investor, you have access to all the features that are available to stock investors, including the option to short or use limit and stop orders, not to mention being able to buy and sell as you wish while the exchange is open.
 With ETFs featuring on an exchange, it also mean that investors can always see the value of their investment.

 Considering online share trading?
 The table below displays a snapshot of online share trading platforms on Canstar’s database, sorted by star rating (highest to lowest) and with links to providers’ websites.
 Please note the Star Ratings are based on the casual investor profile (average of 2 trades per month).
 Always ensure you read the PDS before selecting a online share trading provider.

 Possible disadvantages of ETFs

-As with any financial product, there are risks associated with exchange traded funds.
-The fees and taxes applicable to ETFs mean that your return on investment will never exactly match the index it tracks.
+The management fees applicable to ETFs mean that your return on investment will never exactly match the index it tracks.
 The buy and sell price of your shares in the fund can also vary from the net asset value of the underlying index, reducing your return.

 Despite the diversification an exchange traded fund offers, this does not make your investment immune to volatility in the market, and you can still suffer losses in a bear market.
-This risk can increase in line with the specialisation of the ETF is – a fund which focuses on a small niche market is likely to be more volatile than a larger, broader one.
-There may also be problems of liquidity with the fund, making it difficult for you to buy and sell as you might want.
-Finally, if your ETF of choice invests overseas, fluctuations in the Australian dollar can impact your returns.
+This risk can increase in line with the specialisation of the ETF – a fund which focuses on a small niche market is likely to be more volatile than a larger, broader one.
+For example, a fund tracking the mining sector is likely to be more volatile than one that follows the ASX 200.